akash-shrestha/online-shop-app/README.md

   and save the file
 </br>
 -Run 'npm start'   </br>
--Visit 'http://localhost:3000/' or the configured address
+-Visit 'http://localhost:3000/' or the configured address </br>

+> There are many extra unused codes in the comments that can be used for reference if you are using other techs as part of the tech stack